Eartheart Ecotherapy

 Inexpensive (for you and your participants)

-Ecotherapy answers urgent questions of our times, with methods offering a spectrum of relatively inexpensive earth-based healing approaches that support self-healing, informed by a rapidly growing evidence base.
+Ecotherapy answers urgent questions of our times, with accessible methods offering a spectrum of relatively inexpensive (NOW 50% off) earth-based healing approaches that support self-healing, informed by a rapidly growing evidence base.